themeteorchef/adding-a-beta-invitation-system-to-your-meteor-application/adding-a-beta-invitation-system-to-your-meteor-application.md

 First, we make sure to make use of the [Meteor Check package](http://docs.meteor.com/#/full/check_package) to ensure that the data we’re getting from the client is what we actually want.
 Recall we did this in [Recipe # 1: Exporting Data From Your Meteor Application](http://themeteorchef.com/recipes/exporting-data-from-your-meteor-application/).

-Next, we’re creating a `RegExp` or regular expression object that’s set to look for the email our user has passed with case insensitivity.
-Said another way, this will allow us to search for the email in our database no matter the format (e.g. test@test.com will also match as tESt@tEST.cOM).

-Now we take our `RegExp` object and pass it to a `findOne` call on our `Invites` collection.
+Now we take our `invitee.email` value and pass it to a `findOne` call on our `Invites` collection.
 Setting this to a variable `emailExists`, we use it in an if/else statement that throws an error that will be sent back to the client if the email is found, and if not (it’s unique), insert the user into the database.

 Notice that we’ve added two lines of code for checking how many users currently exist in our beta and then incrementing that number by one, adding it to the invite before insert it into the database.
 This is entirely optional, but a nice way to identify the order in which invites have come in (e.g. if you want to invite older requests first).